 You can log in with your own username and password here: https://play.edshed.co/login

 You should be using Spelling Shed here to be practising your Year 5 and Year 6 words now.
+Any un-highlighted words in the front of your spelling books are the ones you should be working on.

 If you know you have problems with any of the Year 2 words or words that you learned in Year 3 or Year 4 then you should also be working on learning those too - I have added all the lists from Y1 to Y6 lower down this page.